trailblazer/trailblazer.github.io/gems/reform/index.md

 A *form* doesn't have to be a UI component, necessarily!
 It can be an intermediate validation before writing data to the persistence layer.
 While form objects may be used to render graphical web forms, Reform is used in many pure-API applications for deserialization and validation.

-## Form Definition

-Forms are defined in separate classes.
-Often, these classes partially map to a model.

-    class AlbumForm < Reform::Form
-      property :title
-      validates :title, presence: true
-    end

-Fields are declared using `::property`.
-Validations work almost exactly as you know it from Rails or other frameworks.
 Note that validations no longer go into the model.

 ## API